 I have witnessed bullying in others, can I report it?
 Yes.
 All bullying is reportable and once aware we can offer support to the individual.
 However, if the individual against whom the bullying behaviour was aimed at is not prepared to support your allegations, it may be difficult for the department to take it further formally.
 I am being bullied by someone junior to me.
 Can I still report it?
 Yes.
 Bullying and harassment can apply to all relationships and not just top down.
 Bullying in any direction is wrong.
 I am being bullied by someone outside the department.
 What should I do?
-You can still speak to an NDORMS Bullying and Harassment Advisor or NDORMS Personnel.
+You can still speak to an NDORMS Bullying and Harassment Advisor or any NDORMS HR team members.
 I have made a complaint and I feel as though I am wasting my time.
 Is it worth it?
 Yes.
 It can be frustrating where action is not visible, and it seems as though nothing has changed.
 Please rest assured that appropriate action will be taken for every complaint that is received.
 Is it possible for bullies to be dismissed?
-Yes.
-However, the process takes time and a number of factors need to be present.
-However, sustained behaviour considered to be bullying can lead to dismissal for any employee, from support staff to academics.